arcus-azure/arcus.messaging/docs/preview/features/message-pumps/service-bus-azure-functions.md

 # Azure Service Bus Message Pump for Azure Functions
 While our default message pump system provides a way to receive, route, and handle incoming Service Bus messages which are, unfortunately, not supported in Azure Functions.
-An Azure Function that gets triggered upon a Service Bus message already has a system to receive such a message and only has to route and handle the message.
-The function functions as a 'message pump' in this scenario.
+Today, Azure Functions acts as a message receiver meaning that the function is triggered when a message is available but does not handle message routing and handling.
+However, in this case, it acts as the message pump.

 That's why we extracted our message routing functionality so you can call it directly from your Azure Function.